watem-sedem/watem-sedem/docs/output.rst

 the last record of the table is the last treated pixel of the modelrun.
 Together with :ref:`routing.txt <routingtxt>` the applied routing of the model run can can be fully reconstructed.

+See :ref:`the section on grid coordinates <gridcoordinates>` for more information on the orientation of the rows and columns in this file.

 .. _lsmap: